| | | | | |

 Porsche 911 GT3 R (992) in iRacing

 I bought the 992 GT3 R about two seasons ago and it’s become my main GT3 car.
 The 4.2-litre flat-six sounds brilliant through my headset, and I genuinely enjoy the rear-engine weirdness of it.
 Nothing else in GT3 drives like this thing.
-I paid $11.95 for it.
-IMSA and GT Sprint are where I race it most.
+Cost me $11.95.
+I run it mostly in IMSA and GT Sprint.
 Tight, technical tracks are where it comes alive.
 The rear-engine traction out of slow corners is bonkers.
 Spa and Monza are harder work because the understeer bites you in the fast stuff.
 It’s got quirks (more on those below), but stick with it and the car rewards patience more than anything else in the class.

 For a broader look at getting started with setups in iRacing, see our iRacing setup guide.